Ocala Personal Injury Lawyer

 What Types of Damages Are Available to Accident Victims in North Central Florida?

-Economic damages are those awarded to make up for the verifiable financial losses associated with an injury.
+Economic damages are those awarded to make up for the verifiable financial losses associated with injuries.

 Examples include: